-The Flintkote Company and Flintkote Mines operated for decades, making products for the construction industry that included asbestos.
+The Flintkote Company and Flintkote Mines operated for decades, making asbestos products for the construction industry.
 This led to lawsuits against Flintkote, brought by people who worked with their products and later developed mesothelioma or lung cancer.
-Flintkote eventually filed for bankruptcy and only stayed open to compensate asbestos exposure victims and settle claims.
+Flintkote eventually filed for bankruptcy and only stayed open to settle claims.

 Flintkote was founded in 1901 and was incorporated in 1917.
 Based in Massachusetts, the company focused on producing roofing materials and was most well-known for its asphalt roofing shingles.

-Although it remained mostly known for roofing over the years, in the 1920s, Flintkote began to expand into Europe and more diverse product lines.
+- Although it remained mostly known for roofing over the years, in the 1920s, Flintkote began to expand into Europe and more diverse product lines.
 These included asphalt road emulsions, asbestos shingles, asbestos siding, and cement pipes.

-The expansion continued until the 1960s when Flintkote operated nearly 150 plants across the U.S. and other countries.
-Flintkote remained mostly focused on asphalt and roofing materials even though they had a diversified products line.
+- The expansion continued until the 1960s when Flintkote operated nearly 150 plants across the U.S. and other countries.
+Flintkote remained mostly focused on asphalt and roofing materials even though they had a diversified product line.

-Over the years that it operated and made these products, Flintkote used a lot of asbestos.
+- Over the years that it operated and made these products, Flintkote used a lot of asbestos.
 This finally caught up to the company in the 1980s and 1990s.
-Although the risks of asbestos were already well known by this time, Flintkote didn’t stop using the mineral until 1982.

 Flintkote, like other companies that provided materials for the construction industry between the 1930s and 1970s, used asbestos in many of its products because of its useful and unique properties.

 Roofing materials, for instance, needed to be fireproof.
 This mineral that we now know to be so harmful was initially used in many applications to protect people.
-For this reason, the asphalt shingles and other roofing materials Flintkote made were laden with asbestos.
+For this reason, the asphalt shingles and other roofing materials Flintkote made contained asbestos.

-One of Flintkote’s products that contained a lot of asbestos for this purpose was called Thermalkote.
+One of Flintkote’s products that contained a lot of asbestos for the purpose of insulating was called Thermalkote.
 This liquid coating could be added to building surfaces to create a waterproof, insulating layer.
-Other Flintkote products that likely contained asbestos include cement, pipes, paper products, packaging, and containers.
+Other Flintkote products that contained asbestos include:

-What is well known is that the resulting illnesses develop over many years, are difficult to diagnose and treat, and are ultimately terminal diseases.
+Asbestos exposure is strongly associated with respiratory illnesses and cancer.
+Asbestos illnesses develop over many years, are difficult to diagnose and treat, and are ultimately terminal diseases.